tilt-js/tilt.js/README.md

-joystick.js
+tilt.js
 ===========

-Use smartphones as controllers for your HTML5 game
+Use mobile phones to control your HTML5 game.